catcombo/go-staticfiles/README.md

 ```

 It's often required to change assets during development. `staticfiles` uses cached versions of the original files
 and to refresh files you need to run `collectstatic` every time you change a file.
-Enable debug mode
+Enable development mode
-by set `storage.Debug = true` will force `staticfiles` to read original files instead of cached versions.
+by set `storage.Enabled = false` will force `storage` to read original files instead of cached versions.
-Don't forget to disable debug mode in production.
+Don't forget to enable storage back in production.

 # Post-processing